-In addition to the Technology and Today's Paralegal feature, every chapter in this text has learning features.
+In addition to the Technology and Today's Paralegal feature and the new Practice Focus and Social Media Today features, which we have already discussed, every chapter in this text has the following features.
 Each feature is set apart and used both to instruct and to pique the interest of your paralegal students.
-As noted before, the number of different features has been reduced so as not to distract students from the core knowledge.
-The key features are described below.